coltonbooth/CoreChainDB/docs/root/source/contributing/dev-setup-coding-and-contribution-process/run-dev-network-stack.md

 - MacOSX

 ## Machine Minimum Requirements
-Minimum resource requirements for a single node BigchainDB dev setup. **The more the better**:
+Minimum resource requirements for a single node corechaindb dev setup. **The more the better**:
 - Memory >= 512MB
 - VCPUs >= 1

 ## Download the scripts
-> **Note**: If you're working on BigchainDB Server code, on a branch based on
+> **Note**: If you're working on corechaindb Server code, on a branch based on
 > recent code, then you already have local recent versions of *stack.sh* and
 > *unstack.sh* in your corechaindb/pkg/scripts/ directory.
 Otherwise you can
 > get them using: